You’ve heard “cash is king”—but in 2025, that crown has long since been passed on.

 Here are some other fees apart from interchange, assessment, and processor markup fees:

-• Payment gateway fees– Businesses need a payment gateway to process online card transactions.
+- Payment gateway fees – Businesses need a payment gateway to process online card transactions.
 Digital transactions come with their own set of fees, including batch, monthly, setup, and transaction fees.
-These fees can also vary based on transaction type.
+These fees depend on the transaction type.

 Payment Processing Pricing Structures